User Management

 DFIRe supports two authentication methods:

-- SSO (recommended for production): Passwordless authentication via your organization's OIDC identity provider (Google Workspace, Microsoft Entra ID, Okta, etc.).
+- SSO (recommended for production): Passwordless authentication via your organization's OIDC identity provider (Google Workspace, Microsoft Entra ID, Okta, and so on).
 SSO is the primary method for production use as it leverages your organization's MFA and security policies.

 - Local password login: Username and password authentication.
 Provided as a convenience for initial setup and to support air-gapped environments without access to an identity provider.
 Password-based login does not support MFA.